Important Emergency First Aid for Dogs and Medical Information

 2. Seek veterinary treatment especially if later signs of lead poisoning have developed.
-As blood tests accurately diagnose lead poisoning, and your veterinarian will treat with specific drugs.
+As blood tests accurately diagnose lead poisoning, your veterinarian will treat with specific drugs.

 Medicines: For human or animal use The most common of these are Aspirin and Paracetamol.
 Poisoning occurs mostly as a result of a dog being given any of these to relieve pain.
 It is advisable never to give a dog your own medicine, as this may result in overdosing which can be fatal.
-The better way to prevent your dog from being poisoned would be to ensure, all medicines are out of reach, and return any out of date/ unused medicines to your veterinary or pharmacist.
+The better way to prevent your dog from being poisoned would be to ensure, all medicines are out of reach and return any out of date/ unused medicines to your veterinarian or pharmacist.

 Clinical signs: Lack of appetite *Depression *Abdominal cramp *Vomiting (maybe with blood) *Uncoordination